-The water is warm, clear, and calm.
-The sand is very flat along the shore, making it easy to take a long stroll down the beach.
+The colors of the water range from deep blue at the horizon, light turquoise to clear glass swimming areas.
+The sand is light and flat along the shore, making it easy to take a long stroll down the beach.

 On the way, you’ll pass the ruins of an old pier…a great photo stop.